TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Deploy-B1Appliance.md

 ```

 #### -VHDPath
-The full path to the BloxOne VHD/VHDX file.
+The full path to the NIOS-X VHD/VHDX file.

 `-VHDPath` and `-DownloadLatestImage` are mutually exclusive.